jajupmochi/graphkit-learn/README.md

 [5] Gaüzère B, Brun L, Villemin D. Two new graphs kernels in chemoinformatics.
 Pattern Recognition Letters.
 2012 Nov 1;33(15):2038-47.

 ## Updates
+### 2018.01.24
+* ADD *path kernel up to depth d* and its result on dataset Asyclic.
+* MOD treelet kernel, retrieve canonkeys of all graphs before calculate kernels, wildly speed it up.
 ### 2018.01.17
 * ADD comments to code of treelet kernel. - linlin
 ### 2018.01.16